-Know what to expect.
 Being familiar with the format of the SAT will help you feel more comfortable on test day.
-Go to our website and learn about each section or talk to friends or siblings who have already taken it.
+Go to our website to learn about each section.
+Talk to friends or siblings who’ve already taken the SAT.
 You’ll feel more confident if you know the test format beforehand, and you can save valuable time during the exam.

-Take preliminary tests.
-The College Board also offers the PSAT/NMSQT, PSAT 10 or PSAT 8/9 which are meant to be taken before you take the SAT.
-These preliminary, or introductory, tests make great practice tests because they have the same formats and question types as the SAT.
-The PSAT/NMSQT can also can qualify you for millions of dollars in scholarships, identify AP Potential, and help create a personalized practice plan for you to prepare for the SAT.
+Your school may offer the PSAT/NMSQT, PSAT 10 or PSAT 8/9.
+These tests are meant to be taken before you take the SAT.
+These preliminary, or introductory, tests are perfect practice tests because they have the same formats and question types as the SAT.
+The PSAT/NMSQT can also help you identify what knowledge and skills you need to work on, map your career path, qualify you for millions of dollars in scholarships, identify AP courses your likelihood to succeed in, and help create a personalized practice plan for you to prepare for the SAT.

-Use our free, personalized practice tools.
-We partnered with the Khan Academy to create Official SAT Practice, world-class test practice that’s free to all students, so there’s no need to spend a lot of money on test prep courses.
-It’s personalized just for you to show you where you excel and where you need more work.
-With thousands of interactive problems, instant feedback, and video lessons, you can prepare for the test and keep track of your progress at satpractice.org.
+We partnered with the Khan Academy® to create Official SAT Practice.
+This world-class test practice is free to all students, so there’s no need to spend a lot of money on test prep courses.
+It’s personalized just for you to show you the areas in which you excel and what areas need more work.
+By practicing with thousands of interactive problems, instant feedback, and video lessons, you can prepare for the test and keep track of your progress at satpractice.org.

-Take practice tests — for free.
-You can find free practice exams on our website and at satpractice.org, as well as in study guides in the library, bookstores or your counselor's office.
+You can find free practice exams on our website and at satpractice.org, as well as in study guides in the library, bookstores, or your counselor's office.
 These practice exams can help you discover your strengths and weaknesses and learn to manage your time wisely during the test.
-Download the SAT Daily Practice app and use our scan and score feature to get your practice test results instantly.

-Check your timing.
-Be sure to time yourself while you are completing practice tests using Official SAT Practice so you can experience real test-day conditions.
+Time yourself while you’re completing practice tests using Official SAT Practice to make sure you experience real test day conditions.
+You can go to sat.org/practice-proctor for a timed experience on demand.
 Admission tests are strictly timed, and their timing is different from regular high school tests.
-If you find you finished early and got easy questions wrong, slow down and read questions more thoroughly.
-If you didn’t finish in time, check out the test-taking tips and study aids on the SAT website or ask your school counselor or a teacher for help.
+If you find you finished early and got easy questions wrong, slow down.
+Read the questions more thoroughly.
+If you didn’t finish in time, check out the test-taking tips and study aids on the SAT website.
+You can also ask your school counselor or a teacher for help.

-Bring a snack.
-Bring something handy to eat during breaks so you can stay focused and sharp.
+Bring something handy to eat during breaks in order to stay focused and sharp.